Improve cut quality on metal with these plasma cutting tips

 Light spatter of molten material that collects on the top edges of the cut (typically inconsequential, most common with air plasma).

-The following reference guide offers several solutions to help improve cut quality on metal.
+The following plasma cutter tips offer several solutions to help improve cut quality on metal.
 It is important to try and work through the suggestions provided – as often there are many different factors to consider:

 - Type of machine (e.g. X-Y table, punch press, motorized track, robot)